Using Console Mode

 A. Jaws II is a third-party product, and as such, we didn't understand all of the nuances of it.
 In particular, Jaws II requires a different setup for specifications than the installation of Janus/Ada uses.
 (We figured out the details of this by disassembling the Jaws II program.)

 Therefore, in order to use the "Libraries" menu in Jaws II with Janus/Ada 3.1.1 or 3.1.2, it is necessary to rearrange some of the files in the Janus/Ada compiler directory.
-(Later versions of Janus/Ada should install these files into the correct place for Jaws II.)
+(Current versions of Janus/Ada should install these files into the correct place for Jaws II.)

 After doing these steps, the "Libraries" menus in Jaws II should display appropriate files for each item.